GameAutomators/eBook-Source/Examples/04-playing-the-song.md

 ### Overview

 This is a virtual piano.
 For people who’ve got no or little experience with a live piano can play the same with ease.
 The notes taken from either a musical site or from a book are stored.
-Corresponding to these notes swipes are performed on the respective note keys.
+Corresponding to these notes touches are simulated on the respective note keys.
 This thus results in a tune being played virtually.

 ### Requirements

 - Computer with MATLAB, ADB Tool and required drivers set up.
-- An Android Device with the ‘My Piano’ installed on it.
+- An Android Device with the *My Piano* installed on it.
 (Turn on the Developer options for better visualization)
 - USB data transfer cable.

 ### Block diagram